 Throughout history, the church suffered from numerous disasters.
 The greatest damages hit in 1461 during the Thirteen Years’ War, in 1484 as a result of an accidental fire, and in 1655 during the Polish-Swedish war.
 The losses incurred at that time were not recorded in documents, but the brick vaults of the chancel and the nave were probably destroyed.
+During the 15th-century repairs, the gables of the chapels and the chancel were modified.

 During the Reformation, the church was taken by Protestants who changed its call to St. Matthew.
 The building returned to Catholics in 1599, but the new invocation remained.
 Shortly before its return, the church underwent renovation, which was probably carried out without major structural changes.
 Further repairs took place around 1689, after the wars with Sweden.
 The last major construction modifications were introduced during the regothisation of the church at the turn of the 19th and 20th centuries, when, among other things, the western and northern porches were built.
 During World War II, the chancel walls and roof coverings were damaged, and the southern chapel was destroyed.